50 Worked Examples: Units, Conversion Factors & Dimensional Analysis

 For the first product then

-and terms of the dimensions then
+and terms of the dimensions, then

 For to be dimensionless, then

-= 1, so the
+Therefore, = -1, = 1, and = 1, so the product is

-which we recognize is a Reynolds number.
+which is recognized as a Reynolds number.

 For the second product then

-and terms of the dimensions then
+and terms of the dimensions, then

 For to be dimensionless, then

-= -1, so the
+Therefore, = 0, = 0, and = -1, so the product is

 For the third product then